rakshitmehra15/learn_nodejs/readme.md

 Q. What is command prompt?
 Ans.
 Cmd Prompt is a shell.
 Or shell is a interface to interact with kernal.
 Powershell and Gitbash are also shell.
 Gitbash is better than cmd promt and power shell coz gitbash is linux compatible.

+Q. How to take screenshot and send on telegram?
+Ans. window+prt and ctrl+v on telegram.

+Q. How to run script `test-watch1`?
+Ans. npm run test-watch1